Arnold-Lab-UZH/Guidelines_scRNAseq_analysis_eosinophils/README.md

 # Guidelines for single cell RNA sequencing analysis of Eosinophils
 ### This is a resource for our analysis of Guidelines for scRNAseq analysis of eosinophils from the Arnold lab.

-#### All data used are accessible under the specifiec accessory number on GEO or ArrayExpress.
-Additionally, datafiels generated for this study can be found on zenodo.org
+#### All data used are accessible under the specific accessory number on GEO or ArrayExpress.
+Additionally, datafiles generated for this study can be found on zenodo.org

 ### Code description:
 **1. Packages and functions:**